-Mi Young Kim has established herself as one of the leading figures in the Korean–Canadian cultural scene.
-She works as a dancer, choreographer and teacher; and founded the Mi Young Kim Folk Dance Institute in 1979.
-The company then became the Korean Dance Studies Society of Canada in 1979.
+Mi Young Kim has established herself as one of the leading figures in the Korean- Canadian cultural scene.
+She works as a dancer, choreographer and instructor, and founded the Mi Young Kim Folk Dance Institute in 1979.
+The company then became the Korean Dance Studies Society of Canada, a non-profit organization in 1987.

 Born in Seoul, Mi Young Kim is an immigrant artist that already had a decorated career and history in Korea before moving to Canada.

-Since the age of 5, she was taught by her father Yun Hak Kim, an influential dancer and choreographer who established his own dance school in 1945, one of the first in the country.
+Since the age of five, she was taught by her great master teacher Yun Hak Kim, an influential dancer and choreographer who established his own dance school in 1945, one of the first in the country.

-Other famous, notable figures who taught her include Man Hyang Chu, Suk Woon Yum, Geum Ryung Sung, Sung Nam Yim and Wol Young Lee.
+Other notable figures who taught her include; Man Hyang Chu, Suk Woon Yun, Geum Ryun Sung, Ok Jin Kim, Sung Nam Yim and Wol Young Lee.
 These individuals are celebrated nationally for their works in their respective area; Ogomu, the five drum dance, Seoljanggo, the Gayageum, and ballet.

 1997 Dance of Soul

 2000 Shin Myung: Shaking Spirits

 2001 Celebrating Choom 50 Years

 2003 Symbiosis: A Harmony of Light and Sound

 2012 Soo Ryu: 50 Years of Canada-Korea Diplomatic Relations